nating/cs-exams/assets/notes/fourth-year/fuzzy-logic/README.md

 These should be called "question attempts", but anything I am unsure of is clearly noted.

-*Please not that these have not been done under exam conditions, they have been carefully crafted to give the best possible answers & help students learn.*
+*Please not that these have not been done under exam conditions.
+They have been carefully crafted to give the best possible answers & help students learn.*

 Year| Question 1|Question 2|Question 3|Question 4|Question 5
 ----|-----------|----------|----------|----------|----------